Man 'gains entry' to Arlington office building, 2 people injured in shooting

-ARLINGTON, Va. — Two people were injured in a shooting at a commercial building in Crystal City, Virginia, Arlington County police said.
+ARLINGTON, Va. — A man forced his way into an office suite in Arlington, Virginia on Tuesday afternoon, and two people were injured in a subsequent shooting, police said.

+Police said the male suspect was one of the people hurt in the shooting.
+The woman shot was an adult female.

-Police were called shortly before noon to the 1500 block of Crystal Drive in Arlington on reports of a shooting at a commercial building near an apartment building.
+It happened shortly before noon in the 1500 block of Crystal Drive in Arlington at a commercial building near the Pentagon.

 Arlington County Police Department spokesperson Ashley Savage said people inside the building briefly sheltered in place, while police "methodically" searched and investigated.
 Savage said they are no longer looking for a gunman.